 What to Pack for Your Halong Bay Cruise

 You’ll need your passport to travel to Halong Bay and your tour guide will ask for it during your bus ride to the area.
 Be sure you have it in your handbag for easy access rather than stored in your luggage under the bus.

 Snacks for the Bus Ride

-The bus ride to Halong Bay takes around 3 hours and most make one stop at a massive souvenir store.
+The bus ride to Halong Bay takes around 2.5 hours and most make one stop at a massive souvenir store.
 They’ll drop you off on one end and pick you up on the other 30 minutes later.
-The souvenir store has clean western-style toilets and sells everything from giant Buddha statues to traditional clothing to gold jewelry and everything in between.
+The souvenir store has clean western-style toilets and sells everything from giant Buddha statues to traditional clothing, gold jewelry, and everything in-between.

-Everything here is outrageously expensive, especially the snacks.
-If you think you might get hungry or thirsty during the bus ride, best to pack your snacks rather than wait to buy them here.
+Everything at these souvenir shops is outrageously expensive, especially the snacks.
+Think $10 USD for a bag of peanuts.
+If you think you might get hungry or thirsty during the bus ride, best to pack your snacks rather than wait to buy them there.

-You’ll want to pack a swimsuit both for swimming at Ti Top Island and for kayaking around the bay.
+You’ll want to pack a swimsuit both for swimming at Ti Top Island and for kayaking around Halong Bay.
 Don’t worry about bringing a beach towel.
-Your cruise ship will provide you one as you are getting off the boat.
+Your cruise ship will provide you with one as you are getting off the boat.

 You’ll love lounging on the rooftop deck of the cruise ship, soaking in the views of the limestone pillars surrounding you.
 Some boats have a lot of shady areas while others are full sun.
 You’ll also probably spend some time kayaking in the hot midday sun.
 Be sure you have the proper protection for your skin and hair so you don’t get scorched.

 You may also want to pack a foldable sun hat for extra protection for your face.